Remote Access Security: The Dangers of VPN

 SASE converges ZTNA, NextGen firewall (NGFW), and other security services along with network services such as SD-WAN, WAN optimization, and bandwidth aggregation into a cloud-native platform.
 Enterprises that leverage a SASE networking architecture receive the benefits of ZTNA, plus a full suite of converged network and security solutions that is both simple to manage and highly scalable.
 The Cato SASE solution provides all this in a cloud-native platform.

 Cato’s SASE solution enables remote users, through a client or clientless browser access, to access all business applications, via secure and optimized connection.
-The Cato Cloud, a global cloud-native service, can scale to accommodate any number of users without deploying dedicated VPN infrastructure.
+The Cato Cloud, a global cloud-native service, can scale to accommodate any number of users without deploying a dedicated VPN infrastructure.
 Remote workers connect to the nearest Cato PoP – there are more than 60 PoPs worldwide – and their traffic is optimally routed across the Cato global private backbone to on-premises or cloud applications.
 Cato’s security services protect remote users against threats and enforces application access control.

 In short, the Cato SASE platform makes it quick and easy to give optimized and highly secure access to any and all remote workers.
 For more information on how to support your remote workforce, get the free Cato eBook Work From Anywhere for Everyone.